Cotton mill: Power

 Electricity was introduced in 1877.
-Steam engine drove generators to provide electric lighting.
+Steam engines drove generators to provide electric lighting.
 By the 1890s this was common.
 Electricity was used to drive the mills machinery by 1906.
 It was generated in the engine house, and one group-drive electric motor was placed on each floor to drive the shafts.
 Generators were placed exterior to the mill as it was thought that they were a fire risk.
 Mains driven mills started about 1907.
 Later mills used individual electric motors to power the machinery.

 Transmission

 The early mills had a vertical shaft to take the power from the flywheel.
 On each floor horizontal shafts engaged with the main shaft using bevel gearing.
-American mills used thick leather bands instead of shafts.
+American mills used thick leather belts instead of shafts.
 A new approach was to use thick cotton ropes.
 A rope drum was attached to the flywheel with a channel cut for each rope.
 The profile was such to give maximum adherence.